 We wish we should not mention it.
 The C-word: Corona, COVID-19, you name it, you get it.
 Nevertheless, the global pandemic has not only kept us isolated from other people, but it has also messed with the way we work, and this must be taken into account in the future work life.

-This blog is a little preview with a chapter from our brand new guide to Future Work Life (coming soon) we created in collaboration with our friends from Insights.
-Here, we will give our best (remote) reboarding tips, and the theory and tips to rediscover yourself.
+This blog is a little preview with a chapter from our new guide to Future Work Life that we created in collaboration with our friends from Insights.
+Here, we will give our best (remote) reboarding tips, and the theory and tips for rediscovering yourself.
 So, you as an HR-Manager can equip managers to handle the reboarding challenge - and get your employees on board yet again.

 Reboarding shares some of the same elements as onboarding.
 It is about getting the employees onboard - again.